-companies stay in Chapel Hill.

 a.
-Mayor Hemminger Regarding Northside Festival [18-0370] Mayor Hemminger noted that the Northside Festival would be held Saturday from 12:00-3:30 pm and would celebrate families and loc improvements.
-Mayor Hemminger Regarding Town Council Listening Session for Town Manager Search Process April 30 [18-0371] Mayor Hemminger said that a listening session related to the Town Manager search process would be held on Monday, April 30 from 7: pm, at the Chapel Hill Public Library.
+Mayor Hemminger Regarding Northside Festival

+Mayor Hemminger noted that the Northside Festival would be held on Saturday from 12:00-3:30 pm and would celebrate families and local improvements.

+b.
+Mayor Hemminger Regarding Town Council Listening Session for Town Manager Search Process April 30 [18-0371]

+Mayor Hemminger said that a listening session related to the Town Manager search process would be held on Monday, April 30 from 7:00-8:30 pm, at the Chapel Hill Public Library.
 The meeting would include an update on the selection process and a chance to talk with Council members about questions for local candidates, she said.
-Mayor Hemminger pointed out that those who could not attend could partic by filling out an online survey.
-1 c.
-Mayor Hemminger Regarding Phone Scams in Community [18-0372] Mayor Hemminger said that there had been recent phone scams in Chapel Hill area.
-She reminded residents that calls regarding jury of traffic tickets, or buying a gift card and mailing it somewhere were how the government works."
-She urged citizens who receive such call 911 for information on how to resolve the situation. duty, "not d.
-Mayor Hemminger Regarding UNC Innovation Showcase Grant for Pharmacy Students [18-0373] Mayor Hemminger said that she had attended an event at the UNC of Pharmacy the prior week regarding a \$100 million Innovation Sh grant from Dr. Fred Eshelman.
-That grant would bring 300 student across the state to a summer internship program that would allow t turn their ideas into marketable solutions, she said.
-Mayor Hemmin said that the Town was excited about innovation and eager to have owcase s from them to nger e.
-Council Member Schaevitz Regarding Lots To Love Kick Off Event for Downtown Parking [18-0374] Council Member Schaevitz announced a "Lots to Love" kick off event on Sunday from 1:00-4:00 pm at the 140 West plaza.
+Mayor Hemminger pointed out that those who could not attend could participate by filling out an online survey.

+c.
+Mayor Hemminger Regarding Phone Scams in Community

+Mayor Hemminger said that there had been recent phone scams in the Chapel Hill area.
+She reminded residents that calls regarding jury duty, traffic tickets, or buying a gift card and mailing it somewhere were "not how the government works."
+She urged citizens who receive such a call to call 911 for information on how to resolve the situation.

+d.
+Mayor Hemminger Regarding UNC Innovation Showcase Grant for Pharmacy Students

+Mayor Hemminger said that she had attended an event at the UNC School of Pharmacy the prior week regarding a \$100 million Innovation Showcase grant from Dr. Fred Eshelman.
+That grant would bring 300 students from across the state to a summer internship program that would allow them to turn their ideas into marketable solutions, she said.
+Mayor Hemminger said that the Town was excited about innovation and eager to have new companies stay in Chapel Hill.

+e.
+Council Member Schaevitz Regarding Lots To Love Kick Off Event for Downtown Parking

+Council Member Schaevitz announced a "Lots to Love" kick off event on Sunday from 1:00-4:00 pm at the 140 West plaza.
 As part of the Downtown Parking Initiative, the Town would unveil new parking meters.
 There would be food and a live band, and a chance to win free parking, she said.
 Council Member Schaevitz said that more information was available at parkonthehill.com.

+CONSENT

-CONS SENT block. of a routine nature will be placed on the Consent Agenda to be voted on in a Any item may be removed from the Consent Agenda by request of the Mayo / Council Member. r Appro oval of the Consent Agenda Bell, t ion was made by Council Member Parker, seconded by Council Member hat R-1 be adopted, which approved the Consent Agenda.
-The motion d by a unanimous vote.
+Items of a routine nature will be placed on the Consent Agenda to be voted on in a block.
+Any item may be removed from the Consent Agenda by request of the Mayor or any Council Member.

+Approval of the Consent Agenda

+A motion was made by Council Member Parker, seconded by Council Member Bell, that R-1 be adopted, which approved the Consent Agenda.
+The motion carried by a unanimous vote.

 1. Approve all Consent Agenda Items.
-[18-0349] This resolution(s) and/or ordinance(s) was adopted and/or enacted.

 2. Approve the 2017 Annual Traffic Calming Report and Recommendations.
-[18-0350] This resolution(s) and/or ordinance(s) was adopted and/or enacted.

 3. Call a Public Hearing for Land Use Management Ordinance Text Amendments Regarding Modifications to Form District Regulations in Section 3.11 for May 23, 2018.
-[18-0351] This resolution(s) and/or ordinance(s) was adopted and/or enacted.

 4. Call a Public Hearing for a Land Use Management Ordinance Text Amendment Regarding Modifications to Historic District Commission-Related Sections 3.6.2 and 8.4 for May 9, 2018.
+[18-0352]

+INFORMATION

-[18-0352] This resolution(s) and/or ordinance(s) was adopted and/or enacted.
-INFO RMATION 5.
-Receive Upcoming Public Hearing Items and Petition Status [18-0353]
+5. Receive Upcoming Public Hearing Items and Petition Status